 Barnum Effect Personality Test And Study

 In a 1972 study, Snyder and Larson told one test subject that their personality sketch was explicitly created.
 The second group was told that their sketch was generally true of people.
 Those who had received the personality sketches were labeled specifically for them and rated them.
-Also, they have a more accurate description of their personalities than the generally true group.
+Also, they accurately describe their personalities more accurately than the generally true group.

 In another study, test subjects were presented with twelve sun-sign personality descriptions and asked to choose the four best matched their personality.
 The test subjects did not pick the description matching their sun sign when the descriptions were merely numbered.
 However, subjects were likelier to pick the description matching their star sign when the descriptions were labeled with star signs.